All Episodes

 First half of that almost made it look like that you were reporting the accurate part of this story.

-Yeah, they go in there and cover it up.
+You had to go in there and cover it up.

 Great job.

-Uh I think that's why the story passed the muster of the editors.
+I think that's why the story passed the muster of the editors.

-Uh a lot of weird things going on out there, folks.
+A lot of weird things going on out there, folks.

 But for some reason, this particular panel of three judges didn't think that it had the power to change the law that it disagrees with, which is what they usually do.

-The ruling by a three-judge panel of the Ninth Circus came in the case of a Navy sailor's wife whose fetus had a fatal birth detect defect.
+The ruling by a three-judge panel of the Ninth Circus came in the case of a Navy sailor's wife whose fetus had a fatal birth defect.

 She had an abortion five months into her pregnancy, but coverage for the procedure was denied.

-She filed a lawsuit, claiming an armed forces health plan owed her $3,000 for the procedure.
+She filed a lawsuit claiming an armed forces health plan owed her $3,000 for the procedure.

 The government argued that refusing to cover such services furthers the government's interest in protecting human life in general and promoting respect for life.